SignTools/SignTools/INSTALL-SIMPLE.md

 ## 1. Limitations

-### Please be aware that [Heroku is ending the free tier of their service](https://blog.heroku.com/next-chapter) starting on *November 28th, 2022*.
+This installation guide uses [fly.io](https://fly.io/) to host your signing service for free.
+The free plan has a couple of minor limitations to be aware of:

-This installation guide uses [Heroku](https://www.heroku.com/) to host your signing service for free.
-The free plan has several small limitations that you should be aware of:
+ - Up to 3 shared-cpu-1x 256mb VMs

-- You can only run your service for 550 hours per month (23 days).
+ - 3GB persistent volume storage (total)
-- HOWEVER, your service will automatically turn off after 30 minutes of inactivity.
-When off, usage is not counted.
-If you access the service when it is off, it will automatically turn on again.
+ - 160GB outbound data transfer
-- Storage is deleted every time the service is turned off.
-This effectively means that signed apps are kept for 30 minutes.
+ - You may need to provide them with a credit card number in order to sign up

-For more information, check their [pricing page](https://www.heroku.com/pricing).
+More information is available on their [pricing page](https://fly.io/docs/about/pricing/#free-allowances)

 ## 2. Builder